aurorabbit/emojicrypt.com/README.md

 # emojicrypt

-Encrypt messages using SCrypt and AES-GCM, output in emoji!
+Encrypt messages using scrypt and AES-GCM, output in emoji!

 Made for twitter and the fediverse.